syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/simple-mail-merge.md

 ## Mail merge with string arrays

 The `MailMerge` class provides various overloads for `Execute` method to perform Mail merge from various data sources.
-The Mail merge operation replaces the matching merge fields with the respective data.
+The Mail merge operation replaces the matching merge fields with the respective data .

 ### Create Word document template
 The following code example shows how to create a Word template document with merge fields.